University of Southern California academics: Suzanne Dworak-Peck School of Social Work

-The mission of the USC Suzanne Dworak-Peck School of Social Work is to promote social justice and well-being at every social level through advanced education, community engagement, interdisciplinary scientific activity, advocacy, and professional leadership.

-The school advances its mission through its three academic centers, each of which reflects all of the components of the school's rich learning environment, with opportunities for value-driven education, student and faculty scholarship, and opportunities for alumni to engage in lifelong learning.
-Faculty engage in empirical research, innovation and community service, engage our students in scholarly projects, and produce publications, conferences and presentations that focus on needs of vulnerable individuals and communities facing complex challenges in diverse environments.
-This is the first school of Social Work established west of the Mississippi.

-In September 2016, Suzanne Dworak-Peck, BA ’65, MSW ’67, made a historic $60 million gift to endow and name the USC Suzanne Dworak-Peck School of Social Work that will allow the school to broaden its vision and mission.
+In September 2016, Suzanne Dworak-Peck, BA ’65, MSW ’67, made a $60 million gift to endow and name the USC Suzanne Dworak-Peck School of Social Work.
 This is the largest single gift to a school of Social Work in the United States.

 School of Dramatic Arts

 School of Cinematic Arts

 The School of Cinematic Arts, the first film school in the country and perhaps USC's most famous school, confers degrees in critical studies, screenwriting, film production, interactive media, animation, and film producing.
 As the university administration considered cinematic skills too valuable to be kept to film industry professionals, the school opened its classes to the university at large in 1998.
 In 2001, the film school added an Interactive Media Division studying stereoscopic cinema, panoramic cinema, immersive cinema, interactive cinema, video games, virtual reality, and mobile media.
-In September 2006, George Lucas had donated $175 million to expand the film school, the largest single donation to USC (and its fifth over $100 million).
+In September 2006, George Lucas donated $175 million to expand the film school, the largest single donation to USC (and its fifth over $100 million).

 School of Architecture

 The Department of Architecture was established at USC within the Roski School of Fine Arts in 1916, becoming the first of its kind in Southern California.
 The department grew rapidly with the help of the Allied Architects of Los Angeles.
 A separate School of Architecture was organized in September 1925.
-Since then, the school has been home to teachers such as Richard Neutra, Ralph Knowles, A. Quincy Jones, William Pereira and Pierre Koenig.
+Since then, the school has been home to teachers such as Richard Neutra, Ralph Knowles, A. Quincy Jones, William Pereira, and Pierre Koenig.
 The School of Architecture can also claim notable alumni Frank Gehry, Thom Mayne, Raphael Soriano, Gregory Ain, and Pierre Koenig.
 Two of the alumni have become Pritzker Prize winners.
 In 2006, Qingyun Ma, a distinguished Shanghai-based architect, was named dean of the school.

 In addition, in its 2009 edition of "America's Best Architecture & Design School", the journal DesignIntelligence ranked USC School of Architecture as the 12th best undergraduate architecture school in the U.S.